djeada/Parallel-And-Concurrent-Programming/README.md

 A global interpreter lock (GIL) is a technique used in programming language interpreters to synchronize thread execution such that only one native thread may run at any given moment.
 Even when running on a multi-core CPU, GIL permits only one native thread to execute at a time.

 The natural question is if it even makes sense to use threads in Python?
 The answer is, it depends.
 We can still make greater use of the CPU that is idle while waiting for I/O by using multihreading.
 We can increase performance by overlapping the waiting time for requests.
 We should however look at multiprocessing if we want to split CPU-intensive activities over multiple CPU cores.

-The main module that we are going to use is called <code>threading</code>.
+The main module we'll be using is named <code>threading</code>.
+To spawn  a new thread, just create an object of <code>Thread</code> class and specify the function that you want to run in the new thread as the first parameter.
+The thread will not begin executing until you invoke the <code>start()</code> method.
+Call the <code>join()</code> method to suspend further program execution until the thread has completed its task.
+There are several other functions available that make it simple to work with threads.
+For example to see which thread is currently executing we can call <code>current_thread()</code>.
+We use <code>main thread()</code> to obtain the main thread instance.

 #### Examples in JavaScript